funnelback/program-finder-meta/@documentation/template-search-previews.md

 ### Configuring a new extra search

 Setup a new extra search which is scoped to the desired documents.
-Depending on the requirements, this may involve creating new collections or writing groovy scripts.
+Depending on the requirements, this may involve creating new collections.
 For more details about extra searches, please visit the documentation website.

 ### Updating the templates

 After the extra search has been create, it needs to be exposed in the template.
-This can be done by modifying the `<#macro Results>` macro in [project.ftl](../extra_search.programs.cfg)
+This can be done by modifying the [simple.ftl](../simple.ftl)

 e.g. Given a extra search called `tutorials` exists which scopes documents down to just `tutorials`, we can output the results by modifying the following: